scando1993/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 ### Step 5.
 Download the sample application source code

-Feel free to grab the [code from this sample ThingsBoard repository](https://github.com/thingsboard/samples/) and build the samples project with maven:
+Feel free to grab the [code from this sample Pacificsoft repository](https://github.com/thingsboard/samples/) and build the samples project with maven:

 ```bash
 mvn clean install